Fyne (software): Design

 Design of the Fyne API and user interface components follows a careful process to ensure the simplicity.
 The Fyne toolkit is built in various layers, with each in separate packages.
-Notable layers include:

 API

 API, or Application programming interface, is an interface or protocol that allows for communication across different parts of the software.
 Fyne has a self-documenting API that is also extensible resulting in the ability for each developer to create custom tools unique to their project that will mesh with Fyne itself.

 Vector graphics

 The use of vector graphics to paint the UI provides a method of adapting to different device and display sizes without losing image fidelity.
 This allows the programmer to only need to create the UI once and it will look as expected on any device.

-Hierarchy

-Canvas

-Canvas contains all of the contents of a window ranging from the full screen to a group of CanvasObjects.

-CanvasObject

-CanvasObjects are what actually get rendered on screen such as Text, Rectangle, Line.
-The objects store size, position and color information for the rendering process.

-Container

-Containers are groups of CanvasObjects, each container can specify a layout which will contain the sizing and position of its child components.
-Layouts help the developer arrange components in a manner that response to the container or window size, with several layout types provided including Border, Center, and Grid.